-The manner in which a sustainable office is designed determines the subtleties of lighting.
+The design of a sustainable office will ultimately determine the subtleties of lighting.
 The best sustainable office designs make prudent use of natural light.
 Aside from reducing energy consumption, relying on natural light uplifts employees’ moods.
 Opt for a sustainable design that decreases the amount of artificial lighting in your building and you will spend that much less on utility bills.
 You will also find employee morale increases quite significantly.

 The use of skylights as well as the addition of extra windows into a sustainable office space allows natural sunlight to move inside, providing much-appreciated illumination.
 The best office design plans allow for such natural light to move into the entirety of the office rather than just a couple sections of cubicles.
 Even reducing partitions and adding glass walls helps maximize the amount of natural light that moves into the office.

 Above all, the best way to maximize natural light and reduce an office’s reliance on artificial light is to design the workspace with an open office plan highlighted by extra large windows.
 The open layout ensures ample light can spread through the office, illuminating the entirety of workspaces throughout the space.
 And it can do so without the use of an abundance of artificial lighting.

 Sustainable Building Extends to Insulation

-Sustainable building design guidelines are quite detailed, extending all the way to the nuances of the manner in which the building is subject to insulation.
+Sustainable building design guidelines are quite intricate.
+They extend all the way to the nuances of the manner in which the building is subject to insulation.
 Much like its importance for a cold storage warehouse, insulation is critical for a sustainable office.
 Insulating a new office building with the right materials has the potential to boost the space’s energy efficiency by upwards of 40% or more.
-Insulation must be added beneath exterior cladding.
+Insulation must go beneath exterior cladding.
 It also makes sense to add materials that already have insulation such as specialized concrete blocks complete with insulative properties.